-I am delighted to invite you to our 2018 spring session, when rising temperatures and the promise of summer may encourage our own scandalous escapades.
-Thus, our next gathering will be held on Saturday, May 5, 2018, from 12:00-4:00 PM.
+Knowledge of March Madness brackets? – nill.
+Knowledge of springtime activities? – practice, but limited.
+Knowledge of brunch menus? – profound.
+The next meeting of the Priory Scholars is on Saturday, May 4, 2019, from 12:00-4:00 PM, where we will kick off a new year.
 Class will be held, as usual, at THE CHURCHILL TAVERN, 45 East 28th Street, New York, NY 10016.
 The restaurant is located between Madison and Park Avenues, around the corner from the 28th Street subway station for the 4 & 6 trains.

 If financial challenges may prevent you from attending, please contact the Headmaster directly at NickMartorelli@gmail.com to inquire about our scholarship program.

-In addition to our spirited discussion, of course, there will be toasts, homework presentations, reports from recent Sherlockian events, a rousing rendition of our school song, and more!
-If you are interested in offering a toast or completing a homework assignment, please inquire respectively of Prof. Tamar Zeffren or the Headmaster.
+In addition to our spirited discussion, there will be toasts, reports from recent Sherlockian events, a rousing rendition of our school song, and more!
+If you are interested in offering a toast or completing a homework assignment, please inquire of Prof. Tamar Zeffren at firstname.lastname@example.org or the Headmaster.

 Yours, with milk and biscuits,